-Here are some factors which are driving the evolution of fashion:
+Here are some factors which are driving the transformation in fashion industry:

 Elevation of mass production